huhninho/huhninho.github.io/docs/Privacy.md

-# Privacy Policy for Cocktail Books
+# Privacy Policy

+Your privacy and data security are our top priorities.

 ## Data Storage and Security

-- **Data Storage:** All user data, including cocktail recipes and cocktail books, is stored securely on AWS cloud.
+- **Secure Storage:** All user data, including recipes and personal cocktail books, are securely stored on AWS cloud.
-- **No Sensitive Data:** Cocktail Books does not collect or share sensitive personal information such as phone numbers
+- **No Sensitive Data Collection:** We do not collect sensitive personal information such as phone numbers or location.
-- or location data.
-- **Data Sharing:** No user data is shared with third parties.
-Sharing of cocktail books among friends is strictly
+- **User-Controlled Sharing:** Users control how their cocktail books are shared, with no data shared with third parties without explicit consent.
-- controlled by the user.
-- **Security Measures:** Robust security measures are in place to protect user data from unauthorized access.
+- **Robust Security Measures:** Advanced security measures are in place to protect against unauthorized access to your data.

 ## Commitment to Privacy

-We are committed to protecting your privacy and ensuring that your cocktail recipes and books are stored securely and shared only according to your preferences.
+We are dedicated to maintaining the privacy of your cocktail recipes and books, ensuring they are secure and managed according to your preferences.